burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 14. Inheriting Constructors

-Inherited constructors mean new implicit constructor, that call base class versions.
-That brings the ability of using `using` declarations with base class constructors.
+Inherited constructors mean new implicit constructors, that are called base class versions.
+That brings the ability to use `using` declarations with base class constructors.

 ```cpp
 class B {